 Have you thought of what you might do if you don’t get in to this specialty?

 Purpose: They think you won’t get accepted to the program or specialty and they want to “help” you realize that you should (per them) consider other options.
+Or, perhaps more simply, they might want to know how you deal with things when life throws you a curveball.

 Variations: there are all sorts of ways in which a “helpful” interviewer might unintentionally undermine you during the interview.
 They might say, “You know, we’ve never accepted a resident from medical school X before?” or “We’ve never accepted someone who’s been a nurse practitioner before.”
 Whatever.
 Any time you hear a discouraging assessment of your overall chances of gaining acceptance to the program, smile (but only to yourself!) and think of the words yet here we are.